 The North Pole is a dynamic GPS point that forces you to flexibly shift at the whim of the Arctic Ocean's currents.
 Some days you will be pushed generously toward your goal, other times you will march against the mercy of a backward drift.
 In the end, your achievement of finally standing at the precise North Pole, even if only for a few brief moments, will feel sweeter than you can possibly imagine.

 This expedition requires a myriad of skills, including ski and kite proficiency and cold-weather camping experience.
-Dixie will personally train you prior to the expedition to ensure that you are ready for this not-to-underestimate challenge of flow personified.
+Your guide will personally train you prior to the expedition to ensure that you are ready for this not-to-underestimate challenge of flow personified.

 This demanding expedition crosses the Greenland Ice Cap from West to East on skis while autonomously pulling your own sled.
 The distance of approximately 600 kilometres from Kangerlussuaq to Isortoq is replete with challenging terrain and frigid temperatures that can drop to as low as -20°C to -30°C.